adityaSrivastava29/JavaScriptConcepts/JS-Interview-Questions/eventloop.md

 The **Event Loop** is the mechanism that allows JavaScript to perform non-blocking operations despite being single-threaded.
 It continuously monitors the call stack and queues, moving tasks from queues to the call stack when it's empty.

+The event loop is a process that continuously monitors both the call stack and the event queue and checks whether or not the call stack is empty.
+If the call stack is empty and there are pending events in the event queue, the event loop dequeues the event from the event queue and pushes it to the call stack.
+The call stack executes the event, and any additional events generated during the execution are added to the end of the event queue.
+Note: The event loop allows Node.js to perform non-blocking I/O operations, even though JavaScript is single-threaded, by offloading operations to the system kernel whenever possible.
+Since most modern kernels are multi-threaded, they can handle multiple operations executing in the background

 ### Key Points:
 - JavaScript is **single-threaded** but can handle **asynchronous operations**
 - Event Loop enables **non-blocking behavior**